Book Two / 1

 The case filed against Myers for that assault capped an adult lifetime of violence against his own family.
 It also brought to an end the latest round of the family’s attempts to assist this middle son — now an aging man — in his efforts to support himself and to survive in the world despite the persistent problems he encountered.

 The history of the family’s efforts over the years would begin to unfold for my observation a few months after pre-assignment of the case to our court.

 In all cases a defendant has a right, in preparation for trial, to interview the alleged victim as a means of discovering and defending against the testimony the victim would provide.
 Normally an interview of this type would be conducted by a defendant’s attorney.
 In that way there would be no violation of the order prohibiting contact between the defendant and the victim.

-In the case against Terence Myers, however, the judge was forced to confront a legally awkward situation, having accepted Myers’ waiver of his right to an attorney and allowed the withdrawal of any standby counsel who might otherwise assist.
+In the case against Terence Myers, however, the judge was forced to confront a legally awkward situation: he’d accepted Myers’ waiver of his right to an attorney and allowed the withdrawal of any standby counsel who might otherwise assist.
 Since Myers had been permitted to proceed pro se, the judge now had to determine how he could allow Myers to interview the victim in this case, his own brother.
 The judge had either to deny Myers his right to conduct necessary pretrial discovery — a reversible error on appeal — or to sanction a violation of the no contact order still in place against him.